tshepang/blog/content/paper-man-2009.md

 characters, the asshole boyfriend, the slapstick) and uninteresting.
-The movie is a horrible experience, though that was eased by the warm moments between the lead and the stupid (allowing self to be treated like trash by irritating boyfriend) gal.
+The movie is a horrible experience, though that was eased by the warm moments between the lead and the stupid (allowing self to be treated like trash by irritating boyfriend) woman.